idvorkin/idvorkin.github.io/_td/testing.md

 Back in the 2000s, "amazing developers" walked through all their code in the debugger to make sure it was doing what was expected.
 But like all manual activities this gets dreary, error prone and skipped.
 Instead, write unit tests to ensure your code works as you expect.

+### Free compiler based testing

+If you use a strongly typed language, and use types as much as you can, you get lots of testing for free from the compiler

+From Programming with types:

+Although a weak type system is easier to work with in the short term, as it doesn’t force programmers to explicitly convert values between types, it does not provide the same guarantees we get from a stronger type system.
+Most of the benefits described in this chapter and the techniques employed in the rest of this book lose their effectiveness if they are not properly enforced.

+Examples:

+- Making types for primitive types, like encoding units - E.g. a type for meters vs inches (space catastropy)
+- A type for velocity vs volume.
+- Rust for borrow
+- JS to TS
+- Pythong type system
+- Implicit Typing vs Duck Typing
+- It's hard to make it compiler, but once compiles it works.

 ## Non-functional testing

 ### Performance